quantixed/CellMigration/README.md

 Analysis of 2D cell migration in Igor Pro

 This is a set of functions to load particle tracks and analyse 2D cell migration in Igor.
-Particles are tracked manually in ImageJ/FIJI using MTrackJ.
+Particles are tracked manually in ImageJ/FIJI using Manual Tracking.

 Migrate function
 ----------------